 Skyway Stage 3 to the rescue

-Aiming to revamp the list and redeem the Philippines’ reputation in the traffic situation, San Miguel Corporation (SMC) will officially open Skyway Stage 3.
-First, an opening ceremony will ensue on 14 Jan 2021 involving the Skyway management.
-At 5am on 15 Jan 2021, it will fully open wherein motorists can finally use all seven lanes of the 18-kilometre expressway.
+Aiming to revamp the list and redeem the Philippines’ reputation in the traffic situation, San Miguel Corporation (SMC) has officially opened Skyway Stage 3.
+As of 5am on 15 Jan 2021, motorists can use all seven lanes of the 18-kilometre expressway.

 Connecting the South Luzon Expressway (SLEX) and North Luzon Expressway (NLEX), the new Skyway Stage 3 would reduce travel time between the two to only 30 minutes.
 Between Makati, one of the busiest cities in the Philippine capital, and northern Metro Manila, it would only be 20 minutes.